California Halfway Houses and Sober Living

 There are several different levels and approaches to sober living houses and the lines rapidly become blurred between what is a sober living home and what is a halfway house.
 State laws play a big role in how they are classified.

 The easiest way to explain this is to remember that a halfway house, no matter where you live, is essentially a transitional living facility.
 There are various levels of supervision and care so it helps to understand these first.

-Level 1 recovery residences offer supportive housing in a community-based peer environment.
-These recovery residences are usually classified as sober living houses, and are most often found in single family residences.
-Oversight of residents is peer-based within the home; residents are self-monitoring and accountable to each other.
-The primary criterion for this living environment is a willingness to be abstinent of mood altering substances.
+These residences offer supportive housing in a community-based peer environment.
+These recovery residences are usually classified as sober living houses and are most often found in single-family residences.
+The oversight of residents is peer-based within the home; residents are self-monitoring and accountable to each other.
+The primary criterion for this living environment is a willingness to be abstinent from mood-altering substances.
 Self-help (i.e. 12 step) meetings and outside recovery support services are encouraged or required.
-Weekly house meetings are a standard component, where chores and overall house functioning is processed within the community.
+Weekly house meetings are a standard component, where chores and overall house functioning are processed within the community.

 Level 2: Shared Sober Living Houses

 Level 2: These types of homes are still largely classified as sober living homes.
 These types of residences generally utilize a community-based environment supervised by a senior resident, house manager, or staff member.
 This staff member monitors operations and residents and enforces structure that is implemented in the form of house rules or standards.
 There is an emphasis on community and accountability that manifests in a culture of peer support.